diggr/pyg/README.md

 # Pyg - passable youtube grabber

+A tool for Youtube data retrieval and analysis.

+## Functionality:

-- Fetch Youtube channel data (metadata for videos, playlists, comments; comment data and captions - if available)
+* Fetch Youtube data (metadata for videos, playlists, comments and captions) for channels as well as for collections of videos
-- Export Youtube channel data to elasticsearch index
+* Export data to Elasticsearch (videos and comments)
-- Build network of related Youtube channels
-- Build network of recommended videos
+* Build networks of related channels or recommended videos
+* Saves networks as .graphml files (can be imported into Gephi)

 ## Install: